-The ensemble La Chartreuse de Valbonne presents well-known and forgotten songs from the 17th century, Rococo and the Romantic Era.
-With Jelma van Amersfoort's passion for musicological research and Sigurd van Lommel's sense of theater, the ensemble brings original and innovative concert programs which are full of unheard musical jewels.
+La Chartreuse de Valbonne presents well-known and forgotten songs from Baroque, Rococo and Romantic times.
+With Jelma van Amersfoort's passion for research and Sigurd van Lommel's sense of irony and theater, the ensemble brings original and innovative concert programmes, full of unheard musical jewels.
 The world of these songs is populated by nymphs, shepherds, dissapointed lovers and sleeping beauties, who deal with the bigger and smaller issues of life.

 Jelma in front